dtipson/thenUse/README.md

 $('ul').on('click','li', removeSelf );
 ```

 Mildly interesting.
-Instead of doing something, use is returning a function, or at least something that can become a function once it has a calling context.
+There are other ways of doing that, if you're going to bother to create a named function anyhow.
+But this is nice too.
+Instead of doing something right away, use is returning a function, or at least something that can _become_ a function once it has a calling context.

-When used with jQuery, it's basically like, backwards.
-You can define the methods before you decide what apply it to. use('fadeOut').on($('body')) Well, sometimes.
-You can also do $('body').use('remove').
+When used with jQuery, it's sometimes a bit like the jQuery syntax backwards.
+You can define the methods before you decide what apply it to. use('fadeOut').on($('body')) You can also do $('body').use('remove').
 The real difference is just that in these cases, instead of doing something, it's returning a function that _WILL_ do it when it's called.

 But what if we could partially apply some method arguments, but decide to take others at runtime?